Jump to navigation

 See where Seoul ranks in this year's QS Best Student Cities >

-Known for its focus on research and innovation, Daejeon is home to a number of major universities, including the Korea Advanced Institute of Science and Technology (KAIST), Woosong University, Chungnam National University and Korea University of Science and Technology.
-KAIST is Korea’s second-highest ranked university, at 63 in the QS World University Rankings 2012/13.
-As well as more research labs than you can shake a test tube at, Daejeon lays claim to Expo Park, a science and technology-themed park which includes various simulations and exhibitions and an IMAX dome cinema nearly 90 feet high.
+Known for its focus on research and innovation, Daejeon is home to several of the leading universities in South Korea, including KAIST – Korea Advanced Institute of Science and Technology, Woosong University, Chungnam National University and Korea University of Science and Technology.
+As well as more research labs than you can shake a test tube at, Daejeon is home to Expo Park, a science and technology theme park which includes various simulations and exhibitions and an IMAX dome cinema nearly 90 feet high.
 Nearby are the National Science Museum and Daedeok Science Town – a site devoted to research and development which is known as the ‘brain’ of South Korea.

-Tuition fees vary depending on the course and university.
-According to government guidelines for international students, an undergraduate course at a public university costs from US$2,000 to $4,400 per semester (with humanities subjects at the lower end and medicine at the top).
-At a South Korean private university, fees are estimated between US$3,000 and US$6,000 per semester – but remember there are only two semesters each year.
+One of the good things about studying in South Korea is that tuition fees are the same for domestic and international students, as part of the national plan to bring more international students to the country.
+However, tuition fees vary depending on the course and university.
+According to government guidelines for international students, an undergraduate course at a public university costs from US$2,000 to US$4,400 per semester (with humanities subjects at the lower end and medicine at the top).
+At a South Korean private university, fees are estimated between US$3,000 and US$6,000 per semester.There are two semesters in each school year, and South Korean undergraduate programs typically last four years (or six years for subjects like medicine and dentistry).

 Click to apply